WilliamKluge/FilenameFromHash/README.md

 # Filename From Hash
-A small script to rename files to their MD5 hash

 ## Why?
 I created this to prevent storing duplicate images I save as I browse the internet.
 While syncing my folders of memes